microsoft/responsible-ai-workshop/trustworthy-ai-lifecycle/README.md

 * Determine where potential vulnerabilities may lie
 * Establish a "North Star" to guide us in hardening this development lifecycle.

 Finally, we will explain how to strengthen this development lifecycle in order to secure it against the threats we have highlighted and ideally against those we do not yet know.
-For that we will put forward a certain number of good practices and tools which will allow you to achieve a (more) trustworthy AI Lifecycle.
+For that we will put forward a certain number of good practices and tools which will allow you to achieve a (more) trustworthy AI lifecycle.

 ## Prerequisites